billnguyen8991/POWER_BI-Pizza-Sales-Analysis/README.md

 For category, Supreme leads the revenue with 26.91% of total revenue, followed by Veggie (25.46%), chicken (23.96%), and Classic (23.68) categories.
 Chicken takes the second lowest revenue percentage while top 2 best sellers are dominated by Thai Chicken Pizza and Barbecue Chicken Pizza, which belongs to Chicken category.
 This demonstrate strong customer preference for chicken ingredient.

+Category Analysis:
+In general, L size takes the most revenue for all category while the revenue falls in higher price tier.
+Veggie pizzas have lower overall revenue compared to Supreme and Classic due to potentially lower demand.
+Sales share the same trend across all category, sales decline from September to December.
+However, with the dip in Pizza quantity, the revenue still maintain nearly the same compared to other months.
+This could be explained by the fact that of big size (L, XL and XXL) are sold in these time.

+For **Chicken** category, the revenue is dominated by L size while there is no order for XL and XXL size.
+For total revenue, L size dominates the revenue followed by M and S sizes.
+For **Supreme** and **Veggie** category,  the revenue focuses on 3 sizes only (S, M and L), which is the same with Chicken category.
+L size also dominates the revenue followed by M and S sizes.
+Whereas for **Classic**, sales are shared across all the size (S, M, L, XL and XXL).
+However, while L size still dominates revenue but it is followed by S and M size instead of M and S trend.

+Recommendation: The organisation should focus on three size only (S, M and L) while pay more attention to L size as it dominates total revenue.
+S and M size are smaller, which is suitable for an individual or a couple.
+Therefore, in order to upsell these size, organisation should create a promotion for M size, such as buy 1 pizza get 50% off for 1 drink.
+For low performance category, organisation should consider run a 1-day promotion, such as "Veggie Tuesday" – 20% off for All Veggie pizzas. or "Chicken Sunday" – buy 1 get 50% off for the next chicken pizza.